rickysurya/news-tui/README.md

 ...
 ```

 Each `URL_N` is a page to scrape.
 Each `SELECTOR_N_*` group defines the CSS selectors for extracting article titles and links from that page.
-The number of selector groups should match or exceed the number of URLs.
+The number of selector groups should match the number of URLs.

 ## Usage